-Activity Evidence that supports this approach Challenge number addressed To liaise with the librarian develop a targeted reading intervention for disadvantaged students who need additional help with reading, to comprehend texts and address vocabulary gaps.
+Activity Evidence that supports this approach Challenge number(s) addressed To liaise with the librarian develop a targeted reading intervention for disadvantaged students who need additional help with reading, to comprehend texts and address vocabulary gaps.
 Including those who are high attainers.
-Reading comprehension strategies can have a positive impact on students' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 1,2,3 To develop 'Reading for Pleasure' within our PP students.
-EEF Toolkit states that students who received catch up intervention 'Develop more positive attitudes towards College and rapidly increase their reading ages' Engaging in a Maths Tutoring Programme to provide a blend of tuition, mentoring and College- led tutoring for students whose education has been most impacted by the pandemic.
-A significant proportion of the students who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2
+To develop 'Reading for Pleasure' within our PP students.
+Reading comprehension strategies can have a positive impact on students' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF EEF Toolkit states that students who received catch up intervention 'Develop more positive attitudes towards College and rapidly increase their reading ages' 1,2,3 Engaging in a Maths Tutoring Programme to provide a blend of tuition, mentoring and College- led tutoring for students whose education has been most impacted by Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) 1,2